Rypex0/FN-Images-Dumper/README.md

 ### This tool is designed to fetch the latest images from Fortnite using [Nitestats API](https://nitestats.com/).
 It provides an easy way to access and download various images related to Fortnite.

-#### Yes, this is links images but if you want to search for a specific season do Ctrl + F and search BR06 (06 mean Season 6)
+#### Yes, this is links images but if you want to search for a specific season do Ctrl + F and search for EXEMPLE: 31-40 (this latest version of rn), BR06 (Chapter 1 Season 6) or 21br (Chapter 3 Season 3)

 #### Any Pull Requests That May Help Efficiency Of The Script Will Be Added.